Tim Moss - Psychotherapist registered with the British Psychoanalytic Council

 Photos & videos

 My rates usually are between £45 and £60 for a consultation or a psychotherapy session depending upon location and the frequency and length of therapy.
 I see people for as long as a number of years or for as few as twelve sessions, either once or twice a week: at an initial consultation we would think together about your needs and circumstances.
 If you are the person funding your sessions I usually ask for payment each month by cash, cheque or bank transfer.
 We would meet on the same day and at the same time each week.
 Once we start therapy if you do not attend the session the fee is still payable, although if I can arrange an alternative time for your appointment in that week I will do so.

 I see people in my private practice in Sowerby Bridge, Halifax and at The Orchard Therapy Centre in Horsforth, Leeds.
-At the moment (March/April 2019) I have some, but limited space in Halifax on a Thursday but no space in Leeds.
-This situation changes so it's always worth enquiring.
+At the moment (Autumn 2019) I have limited space in Halifax on a Thursday but no space in Leeds.
+This situation changes so it's always worth enquiring and I do have a small waiting list.

 Maps & Directions